Hunter 34 Used Boat Review

 When the Hunter 34 was introduced in late 1982, it was the second of the “modern” generation of Hunters, the first being the rather remarkable Hunter 54.
-The Hunter company has been strongly identified with the long-distance singlehanded racing of its president, Warren Luhrs.
-Although Luhrs has not been particularly successful in his racing, his own boats have been innovative, and the concepts of innovation and high-tech have to some degree rubbed off on Hunter’s production boats.
+The Hunter company, which is now shuttered, was strongly identified with the long-distance singlehanded racing of its former president, Warren Luhrs, who died in 2013.
+Luhrs’ racing boat designs were innovative, and the concepts of innovation and high-tech rubbed off, to some degree, on Hunter’s production boats.

-Hunter has always gone after the entry-level cruising boat owner, and has traditionally pushed its “Cruise Pac” concept—a boat delivered equipped down to the life jackets, and ready to go.
-This certainly reduces the amount of decision making required by inexperienced boat owners, and has been a successful marketing strategy.
+Hunter always went after the entry-level cruising boat owner, and traditionally pushed its “Cruise Pac” concept—a boat delivered equipped down to the life jackets, and ready to go.
+This certainly reduces the amount of decision making required by inexperienced boat owners, and was a successful marketing strategy.
 For more experienced sailors who would rather choose their own gear, the Cruise Pac idea is not necessarily a plus.

 In just over three years, over 800 Hunter 34s were built.
 For the 1986 model year, the 34 was phased out in favor of the even more Eurostyled Legend 35.